Conjugate Generalized Bayesian Inference for Discrete Doubly Intractable Problems: Additional Details on the Numerical Experiments

 \subsubsection{Additional Details for the Graphical Model for Breast Cancer Data in \Cref{sec:graphical-model-breast-cancer}}

 In the \textbf{Graphical Model for Breast Cancer Data} experiment, the data is from \url{https://github.com/takuomatsubara/Discrete-Fisher-Bayes/tree/main/Graphical/Data/} and can be found in the ''brca\_10.npy'' file.
-The prior for all methods is set to be a $\mathcal{N}(0, I_{10})$.
+The prior for all methods is set to be a $\mathcal{N}(0, I_{p})$.
 For the LRM posterior, we set $\alpha = 0.1$ to introduce a small amount of smoothing given the limited sample size, which helps stabilize the estimates.
 In practice, $\alpha$ can be selected according to the amount of data available, with more smoothing used when the sample size is small.
-Note that the LRM posterior is a truncated multivariate normal, since $\theta_{0,j}, \; j=1, \dots, d$ must be positive.
+For completeness, we provide the posterior predictive results of LRM for $\alpha=0.1, 0.5, 1.0$ in \Cref{fig:BRCA-alpha-sensitivity}, showing that greater smoothing assigns more mass to unseen outcomes.
+Note that the LRM posterior is a truncated multivariate normal, since $\theta_{i,j}\geq 0$ for all $i<j$ and $\theta_{0,j}>0$ for all $j=1,\ldots,d$ are required for the CMP graphical model to be normalizable.
 For our fit, the matching set $M(\x)$ is defined as all axis-aligned neighbors of $\x \in \X$ obtained by adding offsets $j \in \{-2,-1,1,2\}$ to a single coordinate.
 The $\beta$ hyperparameter is fitted with $B=50$ bootstrap samples.
 The posterior predictive samples for DFD are provided in \url{https://github.com/takuomatsubara/Discrete-Fisher-Bayes/tree/main/Graphical/}.
 For LRM, posterior predictive samples are obtained by drawing parameter values from the truncated multivariate normal posterior and, conditional on each draw, simulating from the CMP model with a Metropolis–Hastings sampler.
 We use a single-site random-walk proposal that selects one coordinate at random and increases or decreases it by one.
 The proposal is symmetric, aligns with the discrete structure of the CMP, and requires no further tuning.
-After burn-in, the chain is thinned and one synthetic draw per observation is retained to form the predictive distribution.
+After burn-in, the chain is thinned, and one synthetic draw per observation is retained to form the predictive distribution.

+We now discuss the details for the horseshoe and spike-and-slab priors, which are for panel (b) of \Cref{fig:CMP-graphical-model} in the main text and its extension \Cref{fig:CMP-graphical-model-appendix} in the Appendix.
+First, the horseshoe prior from \citet{makalic2015simple} is (with $\sigma=1$ fixed):